alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 ### Iterations

-Alphas are often about identifying competing hypothesis about the user journey or business process.
+Alphas are often about identifying competing hypotheses about the user journey or business process.
 We expect to produce many prototypes to test the hypothesis, and run tests in a short amount of time so we can learn, change and retest.
 These feedback loops are crucial.

 At this early a stage of a project, it is rare to be able to choose a single flow or design.
 Because of this, we encourage the building and testing of many prototypes.
 This allows you to quickly get feedback on the best experience for the users and to test competing ideas.